acrontum/generate-it/README.md

 ## Additional tips and tricks

+#### Passing the request variable from the router to the domain
+In case some of your domain methods need to access the entire request object, you can easily do this by adding the following to the desired route in your OpenAPI file:
+`x-passRequest: true`

 #### Avoiding overwriting previously written changes
 When trying to generate a server on top of a previously generated server, you need to take into account that all the files inside `src/http/nodegen` are going to be overwritten.